Amwence/CCNA-Notes/README.md

 CCNA Notes
 ###################################################################################################################################################################################

-These are personal notes some information may not be accurate because I misunderstand the concepts.
+These are personal notes some information may not be accurate because I misunderstood the concepts.